-Apple cider vinegar is a natural way to treat a dog’s itchy skin.
+Apple cider vinegar for dogs is a natural way to treat a canine’s itchy skin.
 Apply apple cider vinegar to dogs in a 50/50 water/apple cider vinegar solution to soothe itchy skin.
 You can also put the solution into a spray bottle and spritz it onto your dog regularly as part of your grooming routine, which may improve skin and coat quality.

 Apple cider vinegar can be used as a natural way to repel fleas, ticks and biting flies.
 Dog parents can include small amounts of apple cider vinegar diluted with water into a dog’s food or water.
 You can also bathe your dog with an apple cider vinegar solution or spritz apple cider vinegar on your dog before going on an outdoor adventure.